UniFreak/notes/PHPUnit.md

 # Rules
 - Whenever you are tempted to type something into a print statement or a debugger expression, write it as a test instead

+# Coodies
+- you can run with a bootstrap script specified by `bootstrap`